JiteshMakan/Module-14-Interactive-/README.md

-Complete the following steps:

-Use the D3 library to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.

-Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

-Use sample_values as the values for the bar chart.

-Use otu_ids as the labels for the bar chart.

-Use otu_labels as the hovertext for the chart.
+🚀 Belly Button Biodiversity Dashboard
+1️⃣ Interactive Data Visualizations
+Bar Chart
+The bar chart displays the top 10 OTUs (bacterial cultures) for a selected test subject.
+The length of each bar is determined by the sample_values.
+The bars are labeled with the corresponding otu_ids, and hovering over a bar provides additional information from the otu_labels.

-bar Chart
+Bubble Chart

-Create a bubble chart that displays each sample.

-Use otu_ids for the x values.

-Use sample_values for the y values.

-Use sample_values for the marker size.

-Use otu_ids for the marker colors.

-Use otu_labels for the text values.

-Display the sample's metadata, i.e., an individual's demographic information.

-Loop through each key-value pair from the metadata JSON object and create a text string.

-Append an html tag with that text to the #sample-metadata panel.

-Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows:
+The bubble chart plots all OTUs for a selected sample, with the otu_ids on the x-axis and the sample_values on the y-axis.
+The size of each bubble represents the value of sample_values, while the color of the bubbles is determined by the otu_ids.
+When you hover over a bubble, you’ll see more information from the otu_labels.

+Metadata Panel
+The metadata panel shows demographic information about the selected individual.
+It dynamically updates to reflect the selected individual whenever the user chooses a new option from the dropdown menu.

+2️⃣ Deployment & Submission
+Once the dashboard is completed, host it using GitHub Pages.
+Ensure that all the visualizations update dynamically when different individuals are selected.
+Submit both the GitHub repository link and the live deployed page URL for review.